algorand/pyteal/README.md

  * `. venv/bin/activate` (if your shell is bash/zsh)

-Pip install pyteal in aditable state
+Pip install pyteal in editable state
  * `pip install -e .`

 Type checking using mypy